Robert Redford

 Outstanding: The Great Gatsby (1974) and The Natural (1984)

-Honorable: Downhill Racer (1969), The Candidate (1972), Brubaker (1980), and Indecent Proposal (1993)
+Honorable: Downhill Racer (1969), The Candidate (1972), The Great Waldo Pepper (1975), Brubaker (1980), Legal Eagles (1986), Indecent Proposal (1993), and An Unfinished Life (2005)

 Had been stricken with polio in 1947 after overworking himself in a paddleboat during a very hot weather and couldn't move the next day.
-Spent the time drawing pictures and finally was able to walk again after roughly three months.
-Would break and enter vacant houses late at night and arrange drinking parties and steal cars; pretty much, his childhood had been about testing limits and pushing past them.
-Joined a street gang and had been arrested for stealing, causing him to be thrown out of a high school.
+Spent his convalescence drawing pictures and was finally able to walk again after roughly three months.
+Broke into vacant houses late at night and arranged drinking parties and stole cars; pretty much, his childhood had been about testing limits and pushing past them.
+Joined a street gang and was arrested for stealing, resulting in being thrown out of high school.

-Appeared in plays, but teachers found him unsuitable and awkward to work with for not kowtowing to the standard manner of acting; however, some saw promise in him and wanted him retained longer.
-Achieved breathrough in a Chekhov play called The Seagull which led to signing with MCA.
+Appeared in plays but had been found by teachers unsuitable and awkward to work with by not kowtowing to the standard manner of acting; however, some saw promise in him and wanted him retained longer.
+Gained attention for the first time in a Chekhov play called The Seagull which led to being signed by MCA.
 Was given a lot of work in summer stock and television.
-Made his screen debut in War Hunt which began his collaboration with a fellow actor named Sydney Pollack (he would direct Redford in a total of seven movies).
+Made his screen debut in War Hunt which began his collaboration with a fellow actor named Sydney Pollack.

 Rumors: None.